Lie graph homology model for $\mathfrak{grt}_1$: Lie graph homology model

 The terminology ``egg'' is chosen because the expansion differential creates (hatches) tadpoles.
 Observe that for a non-zero $\gamma$, an egg can be adjacent to at most one tadpole, lest there be parallel edges adjacent to a degree $0$ vertex (an egg can hatch only one tadpole).

 \begin{lemma} For each $(g,n)$, the graded vector space $Z(g,n)$ is an acyclic subcomplex of $\FT(h_\ast(\Gamma))(g,n)$. \end{lemma} \begin{proof} We first argue that $Z(g,n)$ is a subcomplex.
 If we apply the expansion differential at a vertex which is not an egg, the egg(s) of the original remain.
-On the other hand if there is a unique egg and we apply the expansion differential at that vertex, then by degree considerations we can expand one edge only.
+On the other hand if there is a unique egg and we apply the expansion differential at that vertex, then we can expand one edge only.
+This is because the vertex is labeled by a class of degree $0$, and expanding $e$ edges lowers the degree by $e-1$.
 If we expand (hatch) a tadpole, the vertex remains an egg.
 If we expand a non-loop edge, then either the egg had genus $> 0$, in which case so does one of the vertices adjacent to the expanded edge, or the egg was adjacent to a tadpole to begin with.
-In this case either the original tadpole remains, in which case the adjacent vertex is an egg, or the tadpole is split between the two vertices, in which case there are parallel edges adjacent to degree $0$ vertices, and the resulting differential term is $0$ after quotienting by the action of the automorphism group of the graph.
+In this case either the original tadpole remains, in which case the adjacent vertex is an egg, or the tadpole is split between the two vertices, in which case there are parallel edges adjacent to vertices labeled by classes of degree $0$, and the resulting differential term is $0$ after quotienting by the action of the automorphism group of the graph.

 To show the subcomplex $Z(g,n)$ has no cohomology we set up a suitable filtration.
 Given a homogeneous $\gamma \in Z(g,n)$ define $t(\gamma)$ to be the number of tadpole edges of $\gamma$.
 Define $z(\gamma)$ to be the number of vertices which are of degree $0$ and adjacent to a tadpole.
 Note that each such vertex must then be adjacent to exactly one tadpole by parallel edge considerations, and so $z(\gamma)$ is also the number of tadpoles adjacent to a degree $0$ vertex.
 We call these simple tadpoles.